bittokazi/Student-Management-System-JAVA/README.md

 ### If error occurred during running the application

-Please add this **/lib/mysql-connector-j-8.0.33.jar into** file into **Build Path** if the application is not running.
+Please add this file **/lib/mysql-connector-j-8.0.33.jar** into the **Build Path** if the application is not running.
 Add it like below:

 ![](screenshots/build-path.png)